studylab1/SAMR-Enum-Lab/Tools_Comparison_Summary.md

 - **OpNum 41**: `SamrGetDisplayEnumerationIndex` – Retrieves the display index for paginated enumerations.
 - **OpNum 51**: `SamrQueryDisplayInformation3` – Enables detailed and filtered queries for large-scale user, group, or machine account enumeration.
 - **OpNum 56**: `SamrGetDomainPasswordInformation` – Retrieves password policy information for the domain.
 - **OpNum 64**: `SamrConnect5` – Establishes a connection to the SAM server for domain enumeration and lookup.
-(Mandatory for SAMR communication?)
+Typically required to establish a connection for SAMR communication.

 ### Attribute Parsing Completeness and Accuracy